 - UPPERCASE qualifier

-The following functions follow the same rules as comparison operators and Teradata Database examines the function inputs along with default case sensitivity for the session mode, either ANSI or Teradata, to determine case sensitivity:
+The following functions follow the same rules as comparison operators and the database examines the function inputs along with default case sensitivity for the session mode, either ANSI or Teradata, to determine case sensitivity:

 The presence of the SUBSTRING function does not affect case sensitivity.

-A WHERE clause condition is considered to be case blind if any of the comparisons or string functions involving non-constant expressions in the condition is case blind.
+A WHERE clause condition is considered to be case insensitive if any of the comparisons or string functions involving non-constant expressions in the condition is case insensitive.